Marwenboughanmi/Final-project/README.md

 - [Chest X-ray Pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 ## License
-The dataset used in this project is licensed under Creative Commons License.
-For additional information please visit https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database
+Dataset used in this project is licensed under Creative Commons License.
+Refer to the dataset site for additional information: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database

 The project is licensed under the MIT license.
 ```